HomeFundingsEventsArticlesJournal Impact Factor

 Overview

-The NFM will be responsible for leveraging the initial $10 million in public funds to raise private capital investments, structuring financing mechanisms, and providing technical assistance to support the Fund’s operations.
-The NFM will distribute funds through eligible activities, using no more than $1 million of the federal award for administrative activities, while deploying the remaining capital through loans, grants, and other financial products that flow to state, regional, and local organizations selected by the NFM.
+The NFM will be responsible for leveraging the initial $10 million in public funds to raise private capital investments, structuring financing mechanisms, and providing technical assistance to support the Fund's operations.
+No more than $1 million of the federal award may be used for administrative activities; the remaining capital will be deployed through loans, grants, and other financial products that flow to state, regional, and local governments and nonprofit organizations selected by the NFM.

 Funding and Benefits